Last Updated on 09/10/2024 by Kevin Agar

 2. Copy the public file to the MaxAir Controller

-Using Windows Powershell (Command Prompt didn’t work), copy the public file to the MaxAir controller, with the following command
+Using Windows Powershell (Command Prompt doesn’t work), copy the public file to the MaxAir controller, with the following command

 cat ~/.ssh/id_rsa.pub | ssh user@REMOTE-IP-ADDRESS-OR-FQDN "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat >> ~/.ssh/authorized_keys"